How to Fix an Oil Leak

 If you notice oil stains on your porch after leaving your car overnight, an oil leak is highly probable.
 Now the tricky part is to identify the exact location of the leak.
 Any spots where two metals are held together by a piece of gasket could be a potential leak source.

-How to Fix an Oil Leak Oil Leak
+Oil Leak at How to Fix an Oil Leak

 If leaks continue, loosen all bolts and pry the valve cover from the gasket.
 The use of a flat head screwdriver may come handy in loosing the stubborn gasket.
 Remove all the spark plug cables and breather cables.